 Ensuring safe transit

 In open waters, a larger minimum under keel clearance allowance will be used to account for the vessel’s dynamic movement in a seaway and other external factors leading to subsequent changes in draught.
-Generally transits will be planned for any state of tide.
+Generally, transits will be planned for any state of tide.

 Figure 1: Vessel movements in a seaway